 With each new Neo, Cosmos, or Tezos that arises, promising better smart contract capabilities, quicker speeds, or reduced fees, Ethereum tends to shrug off these imposters and keep climbing confidently.

 Binance Smart Chain (BSC) and Ethereum appear to be extremely similar at first glance.
 The Ethereum Virtual Machine is compatible with BSC-based dApps and coins (EVM).
 You may have observed that your public wallet addresses on both blockchains are the same.
 There are even projects that function on both networks that are cross-chained.
 Despite this, there are several notable differences between the two chains.
-It's vital to know and grasp the distinctions if you're unsure which one to utilise.
+It's vital to know and grasp the distinctions if you're unsure which one to utilize.

-But first let's talk about the basics:
+But first, let's talk about the basics: